 How does someone from one of the flattest states in the U.S. become a high-altitude Mountaineer?
 Self-belief and commitment to a dream.
 I am just a regular guy allowing my adventurous spirit to play out.
 Three years ago, I traveled to Africa and decided to climb the highest mountain on the continent.
 This was my first high-altitude mountaineering experience and I fell in love with the challenge.
 From then on, I have fully committed to pushing my physical and mental limits in some of the most dangerous environments.

 What Motivates Me?

-For some, the thrill of the climb would be motivation enough, but I am one of those people who needs to take in the scenery and enjoy the moment.
+For some, the thrill of the climb would be motivation enough, but when I stand on top of a mountain, it’s not about me.
+My climbs invest in children’s futures and that’s what keeps me motivated.
 On my various climbs, I have realized that the children of the areas I have visited did not have the resources for a decent education.
-I am the son of a teacher, so I was instantly aware that if something could be done for these children, it should be.
-I was quick to partner with different groups that support the local children and in doing so my project has helped the lives of many.
-Before each climb, I have the children sign a special flag unique to each place, which accompanies me to the summit.
+I am the son of a mother who works in the education world, so I was instantly aware that if something could be done for these kids, it was my responsibility.
+I was quick to partner with different groups that support the local children and, in doing so, my project has helped the lives of many.
+Before each climb, I have local children sign a special flag unique to each location that I carry with me to the summit.
 This is what keeps me motivated.
 I am no longer climbing for myself, I am climbing with and for all these children to show them that anything is possible!

 Peaks for Purpose